learningequality/ricecooker/docs/installation.md

 Installing the `ricecooker` package
 -----------------------------------
-To install globally for your system Python installation `ricecooker`, run this command in your terminal:
+To install `ricecooker` globally for your system Python installation, run this command in your terminal:

     pip install ricecooker